iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 By construction, above network should have the objective value exactly as the shallow one.
 This means that all of the analysis in the previous section applies to such network!

 It might not always be practical to connect all layers to the input layer, as input size can be large, which would increase greatly the number of parameters in a network and thus make it more prone to overfitting.
 However it [was shown](http://arxiv.org/abs/1409.4842) to be helpful to connect some deeper layers to earlier layers, which allows to provide them with "less scrambled" version of the input, while avoiding explosion of the number of parameters.
-Additionally, instead of connecting to the input, deeper layers can connect to the first layer after the input, which can be made to have smaller number of outputs compared to size of input.
+Additionally, instead of connecting to the input, deeper layers can connect to the first layer after the input, which can be made to have a smaller number of outputs compared to size of an input.

 ### Conclusion